 These graphs show the expected progress of the Plan over the next 10 years, assuming the Plan's assets earn 7.0% on a market value basis and assuming all other assumptions are exactly met, including that actuarially determined contribution (ADC) amounts are made in full.
-The entitled "Volunteer chart Contribution Amounts" shows that the projected employer ADC amount per head is expected to increase over this 10-year period as the FY 2022 asset loss is recognized.
+The entitled "Volunteer chart Contribution Amounts" shows that the projected employer ADC amount per head is expected to slowly decrease over this 10-year period as the FY 2023 asset loss is recognized.

 The "Assets and Liabilities" graph shows the projected funded ratios on an actuarial value of assets basis for the Plan over the 10-year projection period.
-The Plan's funded status is projected to increase from 33% to 91% over the 10-year projection period, assuming all assumptions are exactly met.
-The increase from 33% to 82% reflects the expected State contribution of \$38 million to pay for the past service portion of the increase in benefits effective January 1, 2023.
+The Plan's funded status is projected to increase from 85% to 100% over the 10-year projection period, assuming all assumptions are exactly met. increase from 85% to 93% reflects the additional expected State contribution of the present value of \$4.6 million as of July 1, 2022 to defray the cost impact of service accruals as a result of the increase of benefits as of January 1, 2023.